JLBrigham/see-more-dogs/README.md

 # See-More-Dogs

-A one page web application which connects to an api to display dog photos to the user.
+A one page web application which connects to an API to display dog photos to the user.

 ## How to use